discordjs/guide/guide/popular-topics/threads.md

 ```

-This same principle applies to locking and unlocking a thread via the `ThreadChannel#setLocked()` method:
+This same principle applies to locking and unlocking a thread via the <DocsLink path="class/ThreadChannel?scrollTo=setLocked" /> method:

 <!-- eslint-skip -->